docker-hy/docker-hy.github.io/exercises.md

 Submit the docker-compose.yml

 > Note that the generated model is a toy and will not produce good results.
+> It will still take SEVERAL minutes to build the docker images, download training pictures and train the classifying model.

 Exercise 2.4 was created by [Sasu Mäkinen](https://github.com/sasumaki)